SarielTang/CycleView_OC/README.md

 $ gem install cocoapods
 ```

-To integrate SwiftQRCode into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate CycleView_OC into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```
 platform :ios, '5.0'